faramstx/Crypteia/README.md

 - `get-multisig-signers`: Gets authorized signers for a message
 - `has-user-signed`: Checks if a user has signed a specific message

+### Group Chat Functions
+- `create-group-chat`: Creates an encrypted group chat with up to 20 members
+- `send-group-message`: Sends an encrypted message to a group
+- `rotate-group-key`: Rotates the encryption key for enhanced security
+- `get-group-info`: Retrieves group chat metadata
+- `get-group-members`: Gets list of group members
+- `get-group-message`: Retrieves a specific group message
+- `get-group-message-count`: Gets total messages in a group
+- `is-user-group-member`: Checks if a user is a member of a group
+- `get-key-rotation-info`: Gets information about key rotation events

 ## Multi-Signature Workflow

 1. **Create**: Initiate a multi-sig message with required signature threshold
 2. **Authorize**: Define list of authorized signers (up to 10)
 3. **Sign**: Authorized parties sign the message individually
 4. **Complete**: Message becomes accessible once threshold is met

+## Group Chat Workflow

+1. **Create Group**: Initialize a group chat with a name and up to 20 members
+2. **Send Messages**: Members send encrypted messages to the group
+3. **Key Rotation**: Any member can rotate the encryption key for forward secrecy
+4. **Message History**: All messages are timestamped and linked to key versions

+### Group Chat Security Features

+- **Forward Secrecy**: Key rotation ensures past messages remain secure even if current keys are compromised
+- **Member Verification**: All members are validated and tracked on-chain
+- **Key Version Tracking**: Each message is linked to a specific key version
+- **Immutable Audit Trail**: All key rotations are recorded with timestamp and initiator

 ## Security Considerations